ployt0/server_monitor/README.md

 ![python-app workflow](https://github.com/ployt0/server_monitor/actions/workflows/python-app.yml/badge.svg)

-This repo helps to monitor a remote server by first checking its ping.
+This repo helps to monitor a remote server.
+First check is ping.
 It then attempts to SSH in and run further tests.
-The results are recorded in the "results" subdirectory for each month.
+The results are recorded in the "results" subdirectory, for each month.

 Nodes attempt HTTP(S) requests and record the return code and latency.
-This may be an assumption too far.

-HTTP endpoint checks can be disabled by inheriting and overriding. [`CheckResult`](check_result.py) is the common interface.

 Before server_monitor there was [server_pinger.py](server_pinger.py).
-It simply pings and records latency on the control node.
+It simply pings and records latency.

 ## Initiation

-This script functions as a monitoring daemon.
-On a raspberry pi for example.
+This script functions as a monitoring daemon, from a raspberry pi for example.
 We call this the control node, or control machine.
-Please ensure that this server has connected to each of the monitored nodes at least once since their provisioning.

-Reinstalling a node changes its signature.
+Please ensure that the control node has connected to each of the monitored nodes since their latest provisioning.
+Reprovisioning a node changes its signature.
 SSH defaults to suspecting someone is impersonating the endpoint.

 You would ok something like this: